-- c.
+- b.
 Departments should not nominate as external examiners anyone in the following categories or circumstances: - A member of a governing body or committee of the appointing institution or one of its collaborative partners, or a current employee of the appointing institution or its collaborative partners; - ii.
 Anyone with a close professional, contractual or personal relationship with a member of staff or student involved with the programme of study; - iii.
 Anyone required to assess colleagues who are recruited as students to the programme of study; - iv.
 Anyone who is, or knows that they will be, in a position to influence significantly the future of students on the programme of study; - v.
-Anyone significantly involved in recent or current substantive collaborative research activities with a member of staff closely involved in the delivery, management or assessment of the programme(s) or modules in question; - vi.
-Former staff or students of the institution unless a period of five years has elapsed and all students taught by or with the external examiner have completed their programme(s); - vii.
+Anyone significantly involved in recent or current substantive collaborative research activities with a member of staff closely involved in the delivery, management or assessment of the programme(s) or modules in question - vi.
+Associate staff employed for teaching or supervision (even on a casual or temporary basis), former staff or students of the institution unless a period of five years has elapsed and all students taught by or with the external examiner have completed their programme(s); - vii.
 A reciprocal arrangement involving cognate programmes at another institution; - viii.
 The succession of an external examiner by a colleague from the examiner's home department and institution; - ix.
-The appointment of more than one external examiner from the same department of the same institution.
+The appointment of more than one external examiner from the same department of the same institution; - x.
+Anyone who holds more than one other concurrent substantial External Examinership during the relevant period; - xi.
+Any former External Examiners of the Department unless an intervening period of at least five years has elapsed. - c.
+When submitting a nomination, departments should provide a CV for the nominee indicating that they meet the required person specification and appropriately evidencing the following: - i. knowledge and understanding of UK sector agreed reference points for the maintenance of academic standards and assurance and enhancement of quality; - ii. competence and experience in the fields covered by the programme of study, or parts thereof; - iii. relevant academic and/or professional qualifications to at least the level of the qualification being externally examined, and/or extensive practitioner experience where appropriate; - iv. competence and experience relating to designing and operating a variety of assessment tasks and assessment procedures appropriate to the subject; - v. credibility and breadth of experience within the discipline to be able to command the respect of academic peers and, where appropriate, professional peers; - vi. familiarity with the standard to be expected of students to achieve the award that is to be assessed; - vii. fluency in English and where programmes are delivered and assessed in languages other than English, fluency in the relevant language(s) (unless other